Sheikh-H/Blog/_tabs/about.md

 When I’m not coding, you’ll find me **geeking out over the latest gadgets 📱, socialising 🗣️, golfing ⛳, or trying delicious food 🍣**.

 Dive in, explore, and maybe even share a laugh 😂.
 Curious about my work?
-Check out my portfolio through the tabs above!
+Check out my portfolio through the tabs on the left! 👈